senditagile/anydub-bu/README.md

 ### anydub todos backlog

-+ Finish this documentation and cleanup links
++ Finish documentation and cleanup links
 + Modal template, video components, and implementation with modal connecting appealing to blog content read
 + Verify operational or, if necessary, update rss feed to operational
 + Proof of concept automating social media post from anydub rss feed with metricool